codekcv/dotfiles/README.md

-This is a personal guide for my own arch install for my reference only.<br/>
+﻿This is a personal guide for my own arch install for my reference only.<br/>
 Installation depends on your hardware and personal preferences.<br/>
 You may use my dotfiles and configs if you want.